 Quarry blasting to be banned until the warning is lifted.
+Public in pakka houses to be advised to remain indoors and Hobic III parka houses to be advised to remain indoors and those in cyclone path/landslide/flood prone areas to move to safer locations.
+Public living in tiled roof structures and sheet roof structures to be moved to identified relief shelter Local Self Governments - relocate vulnerable population to the relief camps and other safe locations, particularly those living in kutcha houses Transport department - ensure that cranes and earthmovers in the district are ready for deployment in the event of major calamities KSEB & PWD - Emergency repair teams to be ready for deployment District Officers of KSEB, PWD, Health, Irrigation & Transport - to be available at the respective district collectorates All DEOCs to direct local fisheries officers to retransmit fishermen warnings through mic announcements and mass messaging to fishermen and coastal population.
+Police to ensure retransmission of fishermen warnings through mic announcements and mass messaging to fishermen and coastal population.
+Fisheries department - To totally ban fishermen from venturing into sea in the areas notified by IMD as areas under the influence of the system or areas where IMD or INCOIS has only 'advised' fishermen not venture into sea.
+Police - Regulate vehicular traffic other than that of emergency services to the area predicted to be affected.
 Public in pakka houses to be advised to remain indoors and those in cyclone path/landslide/flood prone areas to move to safer locations.
-Public living in tiled roof structures and sheet roof structures to be moved to identified relief shelter • Local Self Governments - relocate vulnerable population to the relief camps and other safe locations, particularly those living in kutcha houses • Transport department - ensure that cranes and earthmovers in the district are ready for deployment in the event of major calamities • KSEB & PWD - Emergency repair teams to be ready for deployment • District Officers of KSEB, PWD, Health, Irrigation & Transport - to be available at the respective district collectorates • All DEOCs to direct local fisheries officers to retransmit fishermen warnings through mic announcements and mass messaging to fishermen and coastal population. • Police to ensure retransmission of fishermen warnings through mic announcements and mass messaging to fishermen and coastal population. • Fisheries department - To totally ban fishermen from venturing into sea in the areas notified by IMD as areas under the influence of the system or areas where IMD or INCOIS has only 'advised' fishermen not venture into sea. • Police - Regulate vehicular traffic other than that of emergency services to the area predicted to be affected.
-Public in pakka houses to be advised to remain indoors and those in cyclone path/landslide/flood prone areas to move to safer locations.
-Public living in tiled roof structures and sheet roof structures to be moved to identified relief shelter • Declare holiday for all educational institutions • All mass gatherings and social events to be stopped • Public in pakka houses to be advised to remain indoors and those in cyclone path/landslide/flood prone areas to move to safer locations.
-Public living in tiled roof structures and sheet roof structures to be moved to identified relief shelter • Tourism & Forest Departments - Advise tourists not to stop in the sides of streams and rivulets that intersect Ghat (Hilly) roads and take bath in streams and bathing ghats when it is raining as these are possible tracts of landslides and flash floods
+Public living in tiled roof structures and sheet roof structures to be moved to identified relief shelter Declare holiday for all educational institutions All mass gatherings and social events to be stopped Public in pakka houses to be advised to remain indoors and those in cyclone path/landslide/flood prone areas to move to safer locations.
+Public living in tiled roof structures and sheet roof structures to be moved to identified relief shelter Touri ow Pressure Depression In case of the receipt of a low pressure or depression warning pertaining to a particular region where the fishermen of Kerala ventures, the following actions have to be taken immediately